adamLutPhi/adamLutPhi/README.md

 the __Right Mindset__, you start with: <br />
 - the Golden Rule: "know that there is ~~everything~~ `something` for everyone, which stems from :<br />

 1.1. **Close**: an `open-loop`: that exiting process, One loop at a time, promise?) <br/>

 1.2. **Do**: a Minor good (that, whichever you may percieve ) <br/>

 1.3. **Redo**: N.#1.1 _(only it gets better, with time)_ <br/>

-- Feel at ease with the Painful _Disappointement of Failure_ (by doing this life algorithm (as a programmer, you sure got used to the ERROR Message, I presume )<br />
+- Feel at ease with the Painful _Disappointement of Failure_ by doing:

 2.1. **Learn**: something similar: easy to maintain  (does`ERROR!` sound familiar?) worst case, youd be losing the current battle _(cut your losses short)_ <br />

 2.2. **Do**: the work, daily , & care less about any outcomes - remember, you are living in a goal-less life <br />

 2.3. **Magic**: ah, that moment, when the magic comes- invites you  enter into the `Zone` <br />
 and be in the moment- thats when life becomes Fruitful